Journal of Business and Innovation (Бизнес & Инноваци)

 https://journal.num.edu.mn/BusinessAndInnovation

 <p style="text-align: justify;">Journal of Business & Innovation has been issued since 2015 by the School of Business, National University of Mongolia.
-The journal has an editorial board that involved prestigious scholars of the business sector of Mongolia, China and Macau.
+The journal has an editorial board that involved prestigious scholars of the business sector of Mongolia, Japan, China and Macau.
 The journal publishes high quality research publications that qualify the scientific requirements and address theoretical and methodological issues of the emerging business challenges both global and local levels.
-ISSN is 2616-3845.</p>Business school, National University of Mongoliaen-USJournal of Business and Innovation (Бизнес & Инноваци)2616-3845APPLICATION OF MULTI-OBJECTIVE OPTIMIZATION IN AN OLIGOPOLY MARKET
+ISSN is 2616-3845.</p>Business school, National University of Mongoliaen-USJournal of Business and Innovation (Бизнес & Инноваци)2616-3845ANALYZING TOP-20 INDEX RETURNS USING THE WEIBULL DISTRIBUTION

 Copyright (c) 2026